-Red Wing with kids: Just south of town on the river, Colvill Park includes the Universal Playground & Discovery Center, a large and colorful modern playground with a series of charming gardens, including the Faerie Garden.
+Red Wing with kids: Just south of town on the river, Colvill Park includes Universal Playground, a large and colorful modern playground with a series of charming gardens, including the Faerie Garden.

 There are also tennis courts and picnic tables.
 In summer, the Colvill Aquatic Center has a pool with a large water slide.

-Wine-tasting: Just west of Red Wing, Falconer Vineyards offers wine-tasting, $5, and holds Music in the Vines concerts.
+Wine-tasting: Just west of Red Wing, Falconer Vineyards offers wine-tasting and holds special events that include Music in the Vines concerts.

-culture is a display on Frances Densmore, born in Red Wing in 1867.
+Dakota culture is a display on Frances Densmore, born in Red

 Trained as a musician, she became an ethnologist for the Smithsonian, transcribing and recording thousands of Dakota, Ojibwe, even Seminole songs.
 "I heard an Indian drum when I was very, very young,’’ she wrote.
 "Others heard the same drum and the sound was soon forgotten, but I have followed it all these years.’’